Available Now

 PRAISE

-The Laughter is longlisted for the Aspen Words Literary Prize!
+The Laughter was longlisted for the Aspen Words Literary Prize!

 NPR lists The Laughter on its 2023 Books We Love list!